xtensor-stack/xtensor/docs/source/developer/expression_tree.rst

         return type(functor_type(), std::forward<E>(e)...);
     }

 The first line computes the ``expression_tag`` of the expression.
-This tag is used for selecting the right implementation class inheriting from ``xfunction_base``.
+This tag is used for selecting the right class class modeling a function.
 In `xtensor`, two tags are provided, with the following mapping:

 - ``xtensor_expression_tag`` -> ``xfunction``
 - ``xoptional_expression_tag`` -> ``xfunction``

+In the case of ``xfunction``, the tag is also used to select a mixin base class that will extend its API.

 Any expression may define a tag as its ``expression_tag`` inner type.
 If not, ``xtensor_expression_tag`` is used by default.
 Tags have different priorities so that a resulting tag can be computed for expressions involving different tag types.
 As we